learn-co-curriculum/omniauth_readme/README.md

 To recieve these credentials, each provider's process is different, but you'll essentially need to register your app with the provider and they'll give you a set of keys specific to your app.

 For Facebook:
-Log in to [the Facebook developer's panel][facebook_dev].
+Log in to [the Facebook developer's panel](https://developers.facebook.com).
 Create an app, copy the key (it's called "App ID" on Facebook's page) and the secret and set them as environment variables in the terminal:

     export FACEBOOK_KEY=<your_key>
     export FACEBOOK_SECRET=<your_key>